StarryFolf/VnResourceTestFE/README.md

-You must have Rust and trunk installed to run this programm.
+You must have Rust and trunk installed to run this program.
-To run the programm use
+To run the program use
-    trunk serve --release
+    `trunk serve --release`